 Neto Group (Neto M.E Holdings Ltd.)

-Established in 1940 and hiring up to 5 000 people, the Neto Group is one of Israel’s largest food conglomerates.
-Neto group is in the business of importing, distributing and marketing kosher food.
-The group consists of multiple brands.
+Established in 1940, the Neto Group is one of Israel’s largest food conglomerates.
+The company is importing, distributing and marketing kosher food.

 The group consists of multiple brands.
 They are: